Europe may not be the biggest continent on Earth, but what it lacks in size, it more than makes up for in terms of places to visit.

 Fact: Barcelona has the biggest football stadium in Europe.

 London, United Kingdom

-Lastly, but absolutely not least the home of The Queen, where bands such as Beatles and Queen started – London!
+Lastly, but absolutely not least, the home of the Queen of England, where bands such as Beatles and Queen started – London!
 Take a ride on the London Eye, or explore the city on one of its famous red busses.
-Try the country’s famous dish, fish and chips before checking out Buckingham Palace or the assortment of museums in the city.
+Try the country’s famous dish, fish and chips, before checking out Buckingham Palace or an assortment of museums in the city.

 Fact: Around 300 languages are spoken in London.

 What do you think about these top 8 European cities you must visit before turning 30?
 How many of them have you visited so far?
 Which city would you like to live and work in?
 Share your experiences with us!

 European Cities You Must Visit Before Turning 30